Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Clear off any extra paste

-Once you finished buffing the scratched areas, clear off any extra polish on the surface.
+Once you have finished buffing the scratched areas, wipe off any excess polish from the surface.
 This will help you maintain a factory aesthetic feel.

 How much does it cost to fix Car Scratches?

 We have seen types of car scratches and how to fix them, so how much does it cost?
 Car scratch repair cost depends on the severity of the scratch.
 The deeper the scratch, the more time and materials it takes to fix.
-However, an average scuff or clear coat scratch will cost around $150, but a severe scratch can cost about $2,500.
+However, an average scuff or clear-coat scratch will cost about $150, while a severe scratch can cost about $2,500.
 This is an average estimation.
 It can be lower or higher than this.

 Read Also: Best Powder Coating Guns